 The word ‘carat’, used to denote the weight of gold and diamonds, can be traced back to Ancient Greek as well.
 They discovered that the seeds of the carob tree had a constant weight of about 0.2 milligrams.
 As a result, the seed, called ‘keration’ in Greek, was used as a weight unit.

-Roman jewellery was strongly inspired by Greek jewels, but they were heavier and more luxurious, and as a result, more expensive as well.
+Greek jewels strongly inspired Roman jewellery, but Roman jewellery was heavier and more luxurious, and as a result, more expensive.
 It is safe to say that we have the Romans to thank for the gold bracelet.
-They were worn both around the wrist and the upper arm and were often decorated with snakes and lion’s heads.
+They were worn both around the wrist and the upper arm, and were often decorated with snakes and lion’s heads.
 However, designs popular in ancient Greece, such as dogs or leaves, were still widely used in Roman jewellery as well.

-The true breakthrough of the diamond bracelet came a couple of centuries later through.
-More specifically around 1820 in Paris.
+The true breakthrough of the diamond bracelet came a couple of centuries later.
+More specifically, around 1820 in Paris.
 The practice of layering various bracelets was born around the same time.
-A trend that is again widely popular today.
+A trend that is widely popular today.

 The Middle Ages were an important period for gold and diamonds alike.
-Diamonds won in popularity because it was believed that they had healing properties.
+Diamonds won in popularity because people believed that they had healing properties.
 Moreover, people first started polishing diamonds during this period.
 Up until then, diamonds had only been used in their natural, rough state.

 The end of the Middle Ages saw the beginning of a new tradition: the diamond engagement ring.
 When the Roman Empire fell, it seemed that the tradition of exchanging wedding rings would die out.
 The tradition was revived in the 12th century, but it would still be a couple of centuries until the first diamond engagement ring was made in 1477.

 Aged 19, she became the most powerful woman in Europe, which earned her the nickname ‘Maria the Rich’.
 As you can imagine, there was no shortage of suitors.
-The war with France, however, made the Flemish realize that they were in need of a strong alliance with another country.
+However, the war with France made the Flemish realise that they were in need of a strong alliance with another country.
 This is the reason why, when a German delegation visited Bruges in 1477, Maria was promised to Maximilian of Austria.

-For both parties, this union had many advantages.
-And it had advantages for all brides today as well.
-Maximilian was the first husband to gift his wife-to-be a diamond engagement ring.
+For both parties, this union had many advantages that benefit all brides today as well.
+Maximilian was the first husband in history to give his wife-to-be a diamond engagement ring.
 A trend was set as the higher social classes wasted no time in copying his actions.

-It would take a number of centuries, still, before this custom was adopted by the lower classes.
+It took a number of centuries before this custom was adopted by the lower classes.
 The shift came in 1870, when diamond mines were discovered on the African continent.
 The supply of diamonds increased, and so did demand and production.